 Nearly one out of every 100 babies is born with some form of heart defect, making congenital heart disease the single most common form of birth defect.

-Pediatric cardiologists at The Children’s Hospital at Saint Francis have made great strides in diagnosing congenital heart disease in children, as well as in perfecting the surgical repair of these defects.
-New therapies and technologies available at The Children’s Hospital at Saint Francis designed especially for children continue to improve the outcomes for children born with a congenital heart defect or who acquire a heart condition as they are growing up.
+and technologies available at The Children’s Hospital continue to improve the outcomes for children born with a congenital heart defect or who acquire a heart condition as they are growing up.

 - Common acquired diseases including:

-Tests Available to Diagnose Pediatric Heart Problems Include:
+Tests We Use to Diagnose Pediatric Heart Conditions